-- Quality first teaching - Additional help and support offered by class teachers - Lessons and resources that are differentiated to ensure they are accessible to all learners - Pastoral support - Periods of withdrawal to work with a Learning Support Assistant (where appropriate) - In-class support provided by a Learning Support Assistant (where appropriate) - Use of Pupil Support Centre (PSC) where pupils can access additional help, where necessary.
+- Quality first teaching - Additional help and support offered by class teachers - Lessons and resources that are created to ensure they are accessible to all learners - Pastoral support - Periods of withdrawal to work with SEND team (where appropriate) - In-class support provided by SEND team (where appropriate and necessary) - Use of onsite Alternative Provision (The Gateway) where pupils can access additional help / support, where necessary / appropriate) this is via a referral process. - Timetabled lessons in our onsite Alternative Provision (where appropriate and necessary) this is via a referral process.

-The SENDCo co-ordinates all relevant support for pupils with SEND and in collaboration with subject teachers, will decide on the most appropriate action to be taken to help the pupil make progress.
+The SENCo / Deputy SENDCo co-ordinates all relevant support for pupils with SEND and in collaboration with subject teachers and pastoral team, will decide on the most appropriate action to be taken to help the pupil make progress.
 Based on the results of previous assessments, this action could be:

+- To create a pupil passport.

+- Access on site Alternative Provision

-- To create a learning passport to inform staff of the pupil's needs - Access to the Pupil Support Centre (PSC) - Access to a calm, quiet environment during break and lunchtimes - Deployment of extra staff to support pupil (where appropriate) - Intervention groups e.g. 1:1 reading, social skills groups etc. - Additional training for staff (where appropriate)
+- Access to a calm, quiet environment during break and lunchtimes

-Referrals to external agencies and specialists e.g. Children and Young People's Service, Educational Psychology, Autism Outreach Team etc.
+- Deployment of SEND or Pastoral staff to support pupil (where appropriate) - Intervention groups e.g. literacy, numeracy, social skills groups, PEERS etc. - Additional training for staff (where appropriate) - Referrals to external agencies and specialists e.g. Children and Young People's Service, Educational Psychology, Autism Outreach Team etc.